-The publication Approved Drug Products with Therapeutic Equivalence Evaluations (the List, commonly known as the Orange Book) identifies drug products approved on the basis of safety and effectiveness by the Food and Drug Administration (FDA) under the Federal Food, Drug, and Cosmetic Act (the Act).
-(For more information, see the Orange Book Preface.)
+The publication Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the Orange Book) identifies drug products approved on the basis of safety and effectiveness by the Food and Drug Administration (FDA) under the Federal Food, Drug, and Cosmetic Act (the Act) and related patent and exclusivity information.
+For more information on the Orange Book including its history, see the Orange Book Preface.

-You can search by active ingredient, proprietary name, applicant, or application number.
+Search approved drug products by active ingredient, proprietary name, applicant, application number, dosage form, route of administration or patent number.

 Orange Book Publications